tajo/ladle/packages/website/docs/meta.md

 }
 ```

-You can also add some additional annotations to each story (or stories) through its `meta` parameter.
+You can also add additional annotations to each story (or stories) through the `meta` object.
 It needs to be statically analyzable. `control.stories.tsx`:

 ```tsx
 export default {